[Current job title, if applicable]

 What skills should you put on a resume?

 Only include the most relevant skills on your resume.
-Read our resume skills section to help guide you.

 What makes an excellent resume?